KarthiDreamr/MaterialApp-Android-Jetpack/README.md

 ## License 📝

 This project is licensed under the GNU General Public License (GPL-3.0).
 The GPL is a strong copyleft license that requires improvements to be shared back with the community.
-For more information, see the (LICENSE)[LICENSE] file.
+For more information, see the [LICENSE](LICENSE) file.